ansuz/beacon/readme.md

 If you manage to get it to build, then you need to serve it.
 Go hack the `config.js` in _gestalt_ to serve the `./www/` directory in this repo.

 GOOD LUCK.

+## Contributing

+I don't really have a clear idea what I want to do with this project except that I'll probably use it as a platform for implementing more secure protocols.

+The UI/UX is pretty terrible, but there are some APIs that can probably be useful for actual games.
+I'm hesitant to try to generalize the code I have without a clear idea of how people would like to use it.
+If you have a use case, I'd like to hear it.